cockpit-project/cockpit/containers/kubernetes/README.md

 Container Contents
 ==================

-This container installs cockpit-ws, cockpit-shell and cockpit-kubernetes rpms.
+This container installs cockpit-ws, cockpit-system and cockpit-kubernetes rpms.
 If you include these rpms in this directory they will be installed, otherwise the version specified in the Dockerfile will be fetched from koji.

 The following commands are used in the container: